Metadata server¶

 Since Seafile Pro 13.0, in order to facilitate users to deploy Seafile's related extension components and other services in the future, a section will be provided in .env

-to store the S3 authorization Configurations.
-You can locate it with the following title bar:
+to store the S3 Configurations for Seafile and some extension components (such as SeaSearch, Metadata server).
+You can locate it with the title bar ##S3.

 In other words, if you deploy SeaSearch and Seafile together, and if you have deployed Seafile Pro following here (and using the latest .env